You've found your dream home, have completed the mortgage approval process, and are reviewing the list of your closing costs.

 To recap, closing costs are involved, and the last thing you want to do is become a mortgage expert, days before closing on your first home.

-Our goal is to help arm you with only the relevant information you need to understand all of the fees and costs your hard-earned money is going toward as you close on your home.
+Our goal is to help equip you with the relevant information you need to understand all of the fees and costs your hard-earned money is going toward as you close on your home.

 Please reach out to us with any questions at email@example.com.